TalkBank/TBDBpy/README.md

 The TBDBpy package provides access to TalkBankDB data from Python.

-TalkBank (www.talkbank.org) is a vast collection of audio and video recordings across more than 50 languages linked to richly annotated transcriptions.
-The goal of TalkBank is to foster fundamental research in the study of human communication with an emphasis on spoken communication.
-The collection includes repositories in 14 research areas, including language development, adult conversation, multilingualism, and disorders which affect communication.
-These collections are freely available to support the research of human language and communication.
-TalkBank has been funded by the National Science Foundation and National Institute of Health since 1999.

 TalkBankDB (www.talkbank.org/DB) is a database and set of tools for exploring TalkBank’s media and transcripts, specify data to be extracted, and pass these data on to statistical programs for further